admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/ConceptDescription](http://admin-shell.io/aas/3/0/ConceptDescription) The ConceptDescription class as defined in IDTA-01001-3-0.

-## ConceptDescription/isCaseOf
+## ConceptDescription/isCaseOfs
  Global reference to an external definition the concept is compatible to or was derived from.

- [http://admin-shell.io/aas/3/0/ConceptDescription/isCaseOf](http://admin-shell.io/aas/3/0/ConceptDescription/isCaseOf) The attribute isCaseOf of the ConceptDescription class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/ConceptDescription/isCaseOfs](http://admin-shell.io/aas/3/0/ConceptDescription/isCaseOfs) The attribute isCaseOf of the ConceptDescription class as defined in IDTA-01001-3-0.

+// Data Type ContentType

 ## ContentType

  [http://admin-shell.io/aas/3/0/ContentType](http://admin-shell.io/aas/3/0/ContentType) The ContentType data type as defined in IDTA-01001-3-0.

+// Submodel Element Data Element

 ## DataElement
  A data element is a submodel element that is not further composed out of other submodel elements.
  A data element is a submodel element that has a value.
  The type of value differs for different subtypes of data elements.

  [http://admin-shell.io/aas/3/0/DataElement](http://admin-shell.io/aas/3/0/DataElement) The DataElement class as defined in IDTA-01001-3-0.

+// DataSpecification

 ## DataSpecification
  DataSpecification contains the additional attributes to be added to the element instance that references the data specification template and meta information about the template itself as well as some meta inforamtion about the template.

  [http://admin-shell.io/aas/3/0/DataSpecification](http://admin-shell.io/aas/3/0/DataSpecification) The DataSpecification class as defined in IDTA-01001-3-0.

+## DataSpecification/administration

+ [http://admin-shell.io/aas/3/0/DataSpecification/administration](http://admin-shell.io/aas/3/0/DataSpecification/administration) The attribute administration of the DataSpecification class as defined in IDTA-01001-3-0.

+## DataSpecification/dataSpecificationContent

+ [http://admin-shell.io/aas/3/0/DataSpecification/dataSpecificationContent](http://admin-shell.io/aas/3/0/DataSpecification/dataSpecificationContent) The attribute dataSpecificationContent of the DataSpecification class as defined in IDTA-01001-3-0.

+## DataSpecification/description

+ [http://admin-shell.io/aas/3/0/DataSpecification/description](http://admin-shell.io/aas/3/0/DataSpecification/description) The attribute description of the DataSpecification class as defined in IDTA-01001-3-0.

+## DataSpecification/id

+ [http://admin-shell.io/aas/3/0/DataSpecification/id](http://admin-shell.io/aas/3/0/DataSpecification/id) The attribute id of the DataSpecification class as defined in IDTA-01001-3-0.

 ## DataSpecificationContent